TickTeam/guide-tt/android_app/how_to_change_font_size.md

 ### How to adjust font size?
-TickTick has two font sizes, normal and large.
+TickTick has two font sizes, Normal and Large.

 1.Open TickTick on your android device, and slide the screen to the right.